Hawaii CAN be a budget destination!

 ♥ 1 – Pick a more populated Island.
 Oahu, Maui, and the Big Island will probably be your best bets for a budget vacation, just because they are more populated.
 Population = competition for customers = reduced prices.
 I let the flight prices and available accommodation dictate which of these Islands we go to!

 ♥ 2 – Try to travel in the off season (Mid April – early June and Sept. – mid Dec.).
 One of the best things about Hawaii is that unlike many other places, the “off season” isn’t the “bad season”.
-April/May (not over Easter though) tends to be quiet and GORGEOUS in Hawaii.
+April/May (not over Easter though) tends to be quiet and GORGEOUS in Hawaii, and it’s the perfect time for planning a trip to Hawaii on a budget.

 ♥ 3 – Use that abundance of population + off season combo to your advantage.
 There are thousands of condo owners on the populated islands that don’t want to let their condos sit empty (and therefore not paying for themselves) in the off season.
 This year I emailed 6 owners (that I found on vacation rental sites) and asked if they could do any better on the price.
 FOUR of six got back to me with a lower price.